marrlab/SHAPR_torch/README.md

 ## Additional analyses

+Next to the SHAPR model, we also provide additional scripts that permit zooming into various aspects of SHAPR and persistent homology.

+### Interpolation errors

 To run the analysis of the interpolation (i.e. downsampling) quality as described in the supplementary materials, run the following command from the `shapr` directory: